hamalainenilmari/Big-Data-Platform/assignment-2-894931/code/coredms/README.md

 ## This platform component is designed and implemented in assignment 1

 This component is the data storage of the platform.
 Technology is Apache Cassandra.
+The Cassandra cluster of 4 nodes can be started by running:

-The Cassandra cluster of 4 nodes can be started by running docker compose up.
+``$ docker compose up -d``

 After the containers are healthy and up you can enter one of them and create the following keyspace and table to the Cassandra cluster by running

 ``$ docker exec -it <container_name> /bin/bash``